finebraincom/GAPlugin/README.md

 For additional info, take a look at the [Plugman Documentation](https://github.com/apache/cordova-plugman/blob/master/README.md)

+NOTE: After installation for iOS:
+1. move GoogleAnalytics.a from 'Compiled Sources' in 'Link Binary with Libraries'
+2. Check that next frameworks are added to the libraries list: 'CoreData.framework', 'SystemConfiguration.framework' (installation with phonegap can fail to add this framework automatically)

+PLugin is available in javascript as global object 'gaPlugin'.

 ### PhoneGap Build

 To use this plugin with PhoneGap Build, add the following plugin reference to your config.xml